paulkelly523/vscode-copy-ext/README.md

 ## Usage

-1. Open multiple files in Visual Studio Code.
+1. Open multiple files in Visual Studio Code and make sure they are visible in the editor.
 2. Press `Ctrl+Shift+C` (default keybinding) to copy the contents of all open files to the clipboard.
-3. Alternatively, use the command palette (`Ctrl+Shift+P`) and search for `Local Copy: Copy All Open Files` to perform the same action.
-4. To select specific files to copy, use the command palette and search for `Local Copy: Select Files to Copy`.
-A window will open allowing you to select the files.

 ## Known Issues

-1. A file can show as being a tabbed file in the workspace, but the file will not be loaded into memory.
-This extension will not copy the content of files that are not loaded into memory.
-To ensure that a file is loaded into memory, click on the file tab to open the file.
+1. Only visible files in the editor are copied.
+If you have files open but not visible in the editor, their content will not be copied.

 ## Example Output